mess110/data-catalog/README.md

 * Each User has a dedicated page.
 * Each User page has an activity stream.
-* Users can watch DataSources.
+* Users can watch DataSets.
 * Users can follow other Users.

 ### Sites